The Radio Amateurs' Emergency Network

 434.375

-NBFM, Voice repeater
+FM, Voice repeater

 Base TX on 432, mobiles TX on 434 (standard +1.6MHz repeater shift)

-UK registered charity (No 1047725) and company limited by guarantee, registered in England (No 2771954).
+A company limited by guarantee, registered in England and Wales company number 2771954.